JoakimOL/Ttm4135-compendium/src/11-key-establishment.md

 ### Key agreement {#sec:keys:asymmetric:agreement}
 Both parties provide input for the keying material generation.
 It is common to provide authentication by signing messages here.
-Diffie-Hellmann is an example of a commonly used key agreement protocol.
+Diffie-Hellman is an example of a commonly used key agreement protocol.

 ## Session key distribution with online server {#sec:keys:server}